 We have obtained support for our school from MIND.
 MIND referrals have taken place.
-Four parents have worked with MIND since January 2022.
-This is the maximum able to work 1:1 with MIND at a time.
+These referrals have been for groups of pupils.
+Individual parents have also had 1:1 support.
 The sessions are a block of approximately 6-8 weeks.
 Feedback from these sessions has been extremely positive.